Matt Mauck

-Matthew Ryan Mauck (born February 12, 1979) is a former American football quarterback who played professionally in the National Football League (NFL) for the Denver Broncos and Tennessee Titans.
-He played college football at Louisiana State University, where he won the national championship in 2003.
+Matthew Ryan Mauck (born February 12, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Denver Broncos and Tennessee Titans.
+He played college football for the LSU Tigers, winning the national championship in 2003.

 Baseball career

 Mauck was a star baseball and football player at Jasper High School in Jasper, Indiana, and, as a pitcher, center fielder and third baseman, helped lead the high school baseball team to state baseball championships in 1996 and 1997.
 He also led the football team to the state finals as a quarterback and defensive back in 1995.
 He originally committed to play quarterback for head coach Nick Saban at Michigan State out of high school in 1997.
-Ultimately, however, he chose to sign a Major League Baseball contract with the Chicago Cubs after he was drafted in the sixth round of the 1997 MLB Draft, instead of playing college football.
+Ultimately, however, he chose to sign a Major League Baseball contract with the Chicago Cubs after he was selected in the sixth round of the 1997 MLB Draft, instead of playing college football.
 He would play on the minor league level in the Cubs organization for three years, before returning to college to play football.

 College football career

 Mauck accepted an offer to play football at LSU in 2000.
 LSU was coached at the time by Nick Saban, the same coach who recruited him to play football at Michigan State three years earlier.
 Saban had just accepted an offer to come to LSU, and was looking for depth at the quarterback position.
 Mauck was redshirted during the 2000 season, and saw limited action during 2001 regular season.
 His first significant action came during the 2001 SEC Championship Game, when he came off the bench to replace injured starting quarterback Rohan Davey.
-Mauck would run for two touchdowns, leading the underdog Tigers to a come-from-behind 31-20 victory over the heavily favored #2 Tennessee Volunteers.
+Mauck would run for two touchdowns, leading the underdog Tigers to a come-from-behind 31–20 victory over the heavily favored #2 Tennessee Volunteers.

 2002 season

 In 2002, Mauck entered the regular season as the starting quarterback, beating out Marcus Randall and Rick Clausen.
-He led the Tigers to a 5-1 start, but was lost for the season with a broken foot during the sixth game.
-The Tigers slumped after the injury, finishing the season with an 8-5 record.
+He led the Tigers to a 5–1 start, but was lost for the season with a broken foot during the sixth game.
+The Tigers slumped after the injury, finishing the season with an 8–5 record.

 2003 season

 He returned as the starting quarterback for his junior season in 2003, and led LSU to its best season in 45 years.
 He set an LSU record, throwing 28 touchdowns during the season.
-LSU finished the regular season with an 11-1 record, and then beat Georgia 34-13 in the 2003 SEC Championship Game.
+LSU finished the regular season with an 11–1 record, and then beat Georgia 34–13 in the 2003 SEC Championship Game.
 The victory helped the Tigers earn a berth in the 2003 BCS Championship Game, the 2004 Sugar Bowl vs. Oklahoma.
 Mauck did not have a great game in the Sugar Bowl, throwing two interceptions and no touchdowns.
-However, the Tigers won the game 21-14, earning LSU the BCS National Championship.
+However, the Tigers won the game 21–14, earning LSU the BCS National Championship.